Son's suicide pushes Mesa mom to Congress

 "It was forced, and an apology from Mark Zuckerberg is not going to bring back our children."

-Carson who took his life in 2020 after he was relentlessly bullied on the Snapchat app by what the family later learned were taunts posted by anonymous schoolmates.
+Carson died by suicide in 2020 after he was relentlessly bullied on the Snapchat app by what the family later learned were taunts posted by anonymous schoolmates.
 He was 16.

 Last week's trip to Washington, D.C., was Bride's second.